 There have been four horses in the last 30 years that lost the Derby but went on to win both the Preakness and the Belmont, with Afleet Alex being the most recent in 2005.

 Types of Preakness Stakes Odds

 Favorites have historically won about half of all Preakness Stakes, making them tough to bet against.
-As for longshots, the biggest Preakness upset of all time was Master Derby in 1975 at just 23 – 1.
+The other types of Preakness Stakes odds are longshots.
+The biggest Preakness upset of all time was Master Derby in 1975 at just 23 – 1.
 Oxbow won the race at 15 – 1 in 2013 over well regarded Derby winner Orb.
 Shackleford was nearly 13 – 1 when he won 2011 over surprise Derby winner Animal Kingdom.